Odion100/TasksJS/README.md

 ## Client.loadService(url, [options])

-The ***Client.loadService(url, [options])*** function can be used on a client application to load a *Service*.
+The ***Client.loadService(url, [options])*** function can be used to load a *Service*.
 The function requires the url (string) of the service you want to load as its first argument, and will return a promise that will resolve into an object containing all modules registered by that service.
 See below. ***NOTE:*** You must be within an async function in order to use the await keyword when returning a promise.
 ```
    const { Client } = require("TasksJS")();